pytgcalls/old_docs/index.md

 ## JOIN_VOICE_CALL_ERROR
 This error occurs when trying to join and pyrogram error occurs

+## INVALID_STREAM_MODE
+This error occurs when trying to set an invalid StreamType

+## FILE_NOT_FOUND
+This error occurs when trying play not existing file

-## STREAM_LAG
+## INVALID_FILE_STREAM
-This error occurs when the stream is lagging
+This error occurs when trying play 0 byte length file